 That list is impressive, but the ability to match imagination to reality is the gift of travel.
 The ways and even the weather of a different region of the US extract a wonder in the soul.

-Lyrics from the hymn “How Great thou Art” sprung to my mind when I heard the “rolling thunder” on the mountain where we lodged.
-“This Land is Your Land” was sung cheerfully as we meandered through prairies.
-The song “Home on the Range” has the line “where the deer and the antelope play” and this reminded me of music classes from childhood as we traveled the expanses of the West.
-Even the hippies we saw and the old vans from that era all signaled of days gone by, except they were living on before our eyes in modern times in a current generation.
+One day, I heard the “rolling thunder” on the mountain where we lodged, and the lyrics from “How Great Thou Art” sprang to mind.
+We cheerfully sang, “This Land is Your Land,” as we meandered through prairies.
+The song “Home on the Range” has the line “where the deer and the antelope play” This reminded me of music classes from childhood as we traveled the West’s expanses.
+We spied hippies and their old vans from that era.
+All these sightings signaled past time, days gone by, except they were living on before our eyes in modern times.

-I’d say our passage through the West was rewarding, rugged, and reminiscent of the episodes of retro television.
+I’d say our passage through the West was rewarding, rugged, and reminiscent of retro television episodes.
 But Mississippi’s soft beauty, verdant grass, overgrown tree-lined highways, and bursting blooms were a welcome sight back to modern civilization and our reality.

 “Listen, you’re job is to back me up, because you’d starve without me.
 And you, your job is to shut up.” — Butch Cassidy